-In \cite{EKTZ}, we proved existence and uniqueness of viscosity solutions for semilinear path dependent PDEs.
+In \cite{EKTZ}, we proved existence and uniqueness of viscosity solutions for semilinear path-dependent PDEs.
 In particular, the unique viscosity solution is consistent with the solution to the corresponding backward SDE.

-In \cite{EKTZ}, all probability measures in the class $\cP$ are equivalent and consequently $\cP$ is dominated by one measure.
-In our fully nonlinear context, the class $\cP$ becomes non-dominated, consisting of mutually singular measures induced by certain linearization of the nonlinear generator $G$.
+In \cite{EKTZ}, all probability measures in the class $\cP$ are equivalent, and consequently $\cP$ is dominated by one measure.
+In our fully nonlinear context, the class $\cP$ becomes nondominated, consisting of mutually singular measures induced by certain linearization of the nonlinear generator $G$.
 This causes another major difficulty of the project: the dominated convergence theorem fails under $\ol\cE^\cP$.
-To overcome this, one needs some strong regularity for the involved processes and thus requires some rather sophisticated estimates.
+To overcome this, we need some strong regularity for the involved processes, and thus we require some rather sophisticated estimates.
 In particular, the corresponding optimal stopping problem becomes very technical and is established in a separate paper \cite{ETZ0}.
 We remark that the weak compactness of the class $\cP$ plays a very important role in these arguments.

-In \cite{ETZ1}, we introduced the appropriate class $\cP$ for fully nonlinear path dependent PDE \reff{PPDE-Introduction} and the corresponding notion of viscosity solutions.
-We investigated the connection between our new notion and many other equations in the existing literature of stochastic analysis, for example, backward SDEs, second order BSDEs, and backward SPDEs.
-Moreover, we proved some basic properties of viscosity solutions, including the partial comparison principle, that is, for a viscosity subsolution $u^1$ and a classical supersolution $u^2$, if $u^1_T \le u^2_T$, then $u^1(t,\o) \le u^2(t,\o)$ for all $(t,\o) \in [0, T]\times \O$.
+In \cite{ETZ1}, we introduced the appropriate class $\cP$ for fully nonlinear path dependent PDEs (\ref{PPDE-Introduction}) and the corresponding notion of viscosity solutions.
+We investigated the connection between our new notion and many other equations in the existing literature of stochastic analysis, for example, backward SDEs, second-order BSDEs and backward SPDEs.
+Moreover, we proved some basic properties of viscosity solutions, including the partial comparison principle; that is, for a viscosity subsolution $u^1$ and a classical supersolution $u^2$, if $u^1_T \le u^2_T$, then $u^1(t,\omega) \le u^2(t,\omega )$ for all $(t,\omega) \in[0, T]\times\O$.